Lwen1243/pointpillars/README.md

 # Why to do this

-Pointpillars is hard to convert to rknn and other platform, so I try to rebuild it
+Pointpillars is hard to convert to rk3588 and other platform, so I try to rebuild it

+# How to use it

+please refer to https://github.com/LKLQQ/pointpillars to get more information